Last updated: 12 June 2023

 Should my website include my Web Design Terms and Conditions?

 This is up to you.
 Your Web Design Agreement is just between you and an individual client.
 This is different from your Website Terms & Conditions, which apply to anyone who visits your website.

 One way or another, when a client engages you, you will need to provide a copy of your Web Design Agreement to your client and have the client agree to these terms.

-From a practical perspective, you can either provide a “hidden” link to your Agreement for your clients to agree to online.
-Or simply email a copy of your Web Design Agreement in PDF format for your clients to sign and send back.
+From a practical perspective, you can provide a “hidden” link to your Agreement for your clients to agree to online.
+Or email a copy of your Web Design Agreement in PDF format for your clients to sign and return.

 What other legal agreements or notices should I use in my web development business?

-In previous sections of this feature article we’ve highlighted the importance of having:
+In previous sections of this feature article we’ve highlighted the importance of having the following:

 - A Web Design Agreement with your clients, and

 If you have employees in your web development business, you should consider having the following:

 - Employment Contracts with each of your employees that include well-written confidentiality and non-compete clauses, and